 - Valleys of a shingle roof leading onto a rubber roof.

 - Metal edging on the perimeter of a rubber roof.

 - The age of the roof – naturally if a roof is 20 years or older, then the membrane could also cause problems.

-Once the cause of the leak is identified, then it is relatively easy to make a repair on a flat roof.
+After finding what causes the leak, it is relatively easy to repair a flat roof.

 A temporary repair can be done using caulking.
-It is advisable not to make to much of a mess when such repairs are done, because cleaning up to make a more permanent repair becomes more expensive.
-Before a leak can be repaired, it is very important to determine what type of material is on the roof. there are mainly two materials used, EPDM or Modified Bitumen.
-It is very important not to use any petroleum products on an EPDM rubber.
+It is advisable not to make to much of a mess when making such repairs, because cleaning up to make a more permanent repair becomes more expensive.
+Before fixing a leak, it is essential to determine what type of material is on the roof.
+There are mainly two materials used, EPDM or Modified Bitumen.
+It is critical not to use any petroleum products on an EPDM rubber.
 The tar will eat through the synthetic rubber or damage it.

 Before making a Flat Roof Repair, you need to determine the kind of material.

 How to determine what rubber membrane you have:

 EPDM rubber is very smooth and mostly black.
 If you know what an inner tube of a car tire looks like, then that is what EPDM rubber is.
 The rubber is very smooth and easy to clean.
-They come in a variety of widths and so you will have large surfaces that have no seams.
+They come in a variety of widths, and so you will have large surfaces that have no seams.
 Most of the time you will notice a bead of caulk at seams and flashing.
-This is a Flat roof we repaired in Greenwich.
+The image shows a Flat roof we repaired in Greenwich.